-GSI Water Solutions, Inc., a professional consultant regarding water rights, completed drafting the City's State mandated Water Conservation Master Plan.
+GSI Water Solutions, Inc., a professional consultant regarding water rights, completed drafting the City's State mandated Water Management and Conservation Plan.
 Staff has reviewed and made necessary revisions to the draft plan.
-The plan will go to City Council this spring for consideration and possible adoption.
+The City is currently awaiting comments from the Department of Fish and Wildlife with regard to the plan before presenting the plan to the City Council this spring for consideration and possible adoption.

-City staff has located three potential high elevation water reservoir sites that meet the requirements listed in the current Water Master Plan.
+City staff has located three potential high elevation water reservoir sites that meet the requirements listed in the current Master Plan.
 The new sites are needed to supply water to undeveloped properties above 750 feet in elevation with adequate water pressure.
 The high level sites will improve the City's ability to provide adequate volumes of water to fight fires.
 One site is located east of Interstate 5 approximately 300 feet in elevation higher than current City reservoirs.
 The other two sites are on the west side of town, one to the North above the Sunrise Ridge Development and the other to the South above Sweet Lane.
-Staff is currently evaluating each site to make sure they will meet the City's needs to serve future growth and fire flow requirements.
+The City has turned in a land use application to Lane County for a new reservoir at the end of 22nd Street, and a feasibility study for the Sweet Lane site is currently being completed.
+A design is in the works for a possible reservoir on Sunrise Ridge.
+Recently, the City also gave away 385 trees to local residents to replace those lost to damage during an extensive snowstorm in early 2019.
+These trees will provide shade, lower air temperatures and should lower irrigation costs for these residents.